adamcameron/cfml24h/Chapter-2.md

 * transforming the values in the collection somehow: remapping it.
 * Filtering elements out of the collection based on a rule.
-* Deriving a single value or different kind of value from the elemens of the collection.
+* Deriving a single value or different kind of value from the elements of the collection.
 * Checking if some or all of the elements of a collection meet some criteria.

 When you think about it, you're seldom going to be looping over a collection for the heck of it: you're doing some data processing whilst you do it.
 CFML has an object-oriented and functional-programming approach to these operations.
 It has a series of collection-oriented methods which apply a callback (and optionally other parameters) to each element of the collection in turn, performing some operation to arrive at some end.